Master the 3 Ways to Influence People

 Leaders who effectively use these influencing tactics can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in an organization.

-Here’s how to choose the best influencing tactic for your situation.
+Here’s how to choose the best influence tactic for your situation.
 To understand what might work best for a specific task or strategy, consider the following:

 - Assess the situation.
 Why are you involved in this work?
 Why do you need this person’s support?
 What outcomes are you trying to achieve by influencing this person?
 Be clear about whom you need to influence and what you want to accomplish.